kuriharaan/InputSystemWiki/How-Do-I....md

     }

 And then make sure you put extra StateEvents for your HMD on the queue right in time before rendering.
 Also, if your HMD is a combination of non-tracking and tracking controls, you can update just the tracking, if you want to, by sending a DeltaEvent instead of a full StateEvent.

+# ... simulate HMD movement from mouse and keyboard?

+    I'm working on a callback that allows state to be updated from state and see the change in the same frame